atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Lady Woburn to Mrs. Blomer.

-WHAT a Sudden! what an imexpefted change, my dear friend!
-I have not leisure to Send' you the particulars j but t am certainly married to lord Woburn. -- if my union with him, if my perpetual Solicitude and tenderness can Save him, I Shall be completely happy. -- If I have acted indiscreetly in this aisair, you muit not blame me -- your brother and fister, Sir feeorge, lady Huxley, Mr. will t mot, every creature of my acquaintance, for whom I have a value (excepting yourselsi insisted upon my compliance. -- -- My dear loied, himself, was almost killed with ffatigue, and with the suddenness of the event; but I think he is better -- 1 hcpe So. -- All my prayers prayers are for his recovery; all iny wiihes, all my cares are to promote it. -- May heaven restore him!
--- Do not condemn me, my dear Mrs. Blomer; -- -- hear all firth, from Mrs. Elliot, and let me have your sentiments upon this unlocked for and Surprising revolution -- a revolution astonislring, even to myselt. -- I am, however, and ever Slrall be,
+What a sudden! what an unexpected change, my dear friend!
+I have not leisure to send you the particulars; but I am certainly married to lord Woburn. -- if my union with him, if my perpetual solicitude and tenderness can save him, I shall be completely happy. -- If I have acted indiscreetly in this affair, you must not blame me -- your brother and sister, Sir George, lady Huxley, Mr. Wilmot, every creature of my acquaintance, for whom I have a value (excepting yourself insisted upon my compliance.) -- My dear lord, himself, was almost killed with fatigue, and with the suddenness of the event; but I think he is better -- I hcpe so. -- All my prayers prayers are for his recovery; all my wishes, all my cares are to promote it. -- May heaven restore him! -- Do not condemn me, my dear Mrs. Blomer; -- hear all first, from Mrs. Elliot, and let me have your sentiments upon this unlocked for and surprising revolution -- a revolution astonishing, even to myself. -- I am, however, and ever shall be,

-Your very asfeuionate ‘ Charlotte Woburn.
+> Your very affectionate Charlotte Woburn.
-^ ^ ^ ^^ ^ ^ ^
-LET T E R LXXIX
-V
-Lord Woburn to Mr VI L m o t.
-whai'a charming creature have I married I How undeserving am I of all her care and tenderness!
-1 actually wonder at my asiurance, in daring to make only a nurse, at present, of the sinesl woman in the world. -- -- Yet Such a nurse, Wilmot,

-you never Sav, nor heard of! -- She has Saved my life, and Sire will make it a moil blested one to me, indeed.
-We have been preparing to Set out for France; but, I believe, a visit to the Contnient will not be necestary. -- I recover Strength hourly, and do not desire to hear of anything likely to disturb the tranquillity I at present enjoy, with my Charlotte ever by my fide. -- I cannot think of being happier, or better ia one place than another..

-You can hardly imagine, by how many winning ways
-23 ^ HISTORY Or
-ways She endeavours to amuse me, to entertain me, and to convince me of her Sincere afsedtion for me.
--- -- She is in hopes that a journey to France will prove beneficial to me, and is, theresore, eager to Set out.

-"Was you not going to France, my dear lord Said She, "besore we were married."
-"Yes, my life, " replied I, -- "they told me, there was a necessity for trying the air of Montpelier; and as I was determined never to go thither without you, itook those hasty Steps which you condemned at the time; ■ but as I am now happy by having taken them, and as you, also, are now happy, you will not, I hope, my dear Charlotte, disapprove of them."
-"I will not, " replied She, with an enchanting.
-Smile. -- However, She Still urges me to adopt every prudent measure to forward my recovery.
-The doctors have made a movement, which wilt ■ fix me in I'mgland. -- They recommended the air of Some Salutary Spot near town. -- I mentioned Windsor, because I always liked that place; and because We can have the very house to which my Charlotte retired, when I drove her, by my rasli behaviour, from her own. -- 1 will go thither as Soon as il is ready. -- We Shall take Kitty and Harry with us, on whom we have a Small design -- a very friendly one you may be Sure; I Mill not asfront your understanding by naming it.

-L E T
-K II VY U U K IN.

 ---

+## LETTER LXXIX.

+Lord Woburn to Mr. Wilmot.

+What a charming creature have I married I how undeserving am I of all her care and tenderness!
+I actually wonder at my assurance, in daring to make only a nurse, at present, of the finest woman in the world. -- Yet Such a nurse, Wilmot, you never saw, nor heard of! -- She has saved my life, and she will make it a most blessed one to me, indeed.

+We have been preparing to set out for France; but, I believe, a visit to the contnient will not be necessary. -- I recover strength hourly, and do not desire to hear of anything likely to disturb the tranquillity I at present enjoy, with my Charlotte ever by my side. -- I cannot think of being happier, or better in one place than another.

+You can hardly imagine, by how many winning ways she endeavours to amuse me, to entertain me, and to convince me of her sincere affection for me. -- She is in hopes that a journey to France will prove beneficial to me, and is, therefore, eager to set out.

+"Was you not going to France, my dear lord?" said she, "before we were married."

+"Yes, my life," replied I, -- "they told me, there was a necessity for trying the air of Montpelier; and as I was determined never to go thither without you, I took those hasty steps which you condemned at the time; but as I am now happy by having taken them, and as you, also, are now happy, you will not, I hope, my dear Charlotte, disapprove of them."

+"I will not, " replied she, with an enchanting smile. -- However, She still urges me to adopt every prudent measure to forward my recovery.

+The doctors have made a movement, which will fix me in England. -- They recommended the air of some salutary spot near town. -- I mentioned Windsor, because I always liked that place; and because we can have the very house to which my Charlotte retired, when I drove her, by my rash behaviour, from her own. -- I will go thither as soon as it is ready. -- We shall take Kitty and Harry with us, on whom we have a small design -- a very friendly one you may be sure; I will not affront your understanding by naming it.

+---

 ## LETTER LXXX.
+(250)

-Lady Woburn to Mrs, Blomer,
+Lady Woburn to Mrs. Blomer.

-windsor.
+Windsor.
-HOW happy am I, my good friend, in receiving your approbation; how Supremely So, in being the wise of the most amiable of men!
-We are, agreeably to the advice of the physicians,

-• at windsor, as my lord was unwilling to go to France, when the doctors insormed him, that there was not an absolute necesiity for his departure from England. -- To tell you the truth, I believe the Montpelier Scheme was Sormed, in order to draw me in with the greater Sacility. -- I told my lord So -- he Smiled, and assured rne I was mistaken j but added, that as he could not think ds going to France without me, he had Some Small hopes, that I would rather accompany hi m,. than let him die, by Staying behind'. -- I chid him for entertaining any doubts, concerning my behaviour, iipon So interesting an occasion. -- fie kissed me, and' told me, he was extremely happy in finding that I loved him better than he imagined I did.
+How happy am I, my good friend, in receiving your approbation; how supremely so, in being the wise of the most amiable of men!
+We are, agreeably to the advice of the physicians, at Windsor, as my lord was unwilling to go to France, when the doctors informed him, that there was not an absolute necessity for his departure from England. -- To tell you the truth, I believe the Montpelier Scheme was Sormed, in order to draw me in with the greater Sacility. -- I told my lord So -- he Smiled, and assured rne I was mistaken j but added, that as he could not think ds going to France without me, he had Some Small hopes, that I would rather accompany hi m,. than let him die, by Staying behind'. -- I chid him for entertaining any doubts, concerning my behaviour, iipon So interesting an occasion. -- fie kissed me, and' told me, he was extremely happy in finding that I loved him better than he imagined I did.

-We have Mr. Wilmot and miss Downton with us j the former talks of going abroad, and, by So talking, makes the, latter look rather melancholy’s; and her fpints are not at ail yet mended, by her mother’s urging her to receive Sir Charles, as Soon' as he returns from the North, whither he was obliged to go, to take posseshon of an estate lately fallen to him. ■ -- Mrs. Downton was not very willing, knowing our party, to let her daughter accompany us but as I politlvely declared, that I could not do
+We have Mr. Wilmot and miss Downton with us j the former talks of going abroad, and, by So talking, makes the, latter look rather melancholy’s; and her fpints are not at ail yet mended, by her mother’s urging her to receive Sir Charles, as Soon' as he returns from the North, whither he was obliged to go, to take posseshon of an estate lately fallen to him. ■ -- Mrs. Downton was not very willing, knowing our party, to let her daughter accompany us but as I politlvely declared, that I could not do mhthout her, ilie coidd not well refuse me.

-T' ' H I S T O R T OF
-do mhthout her, ilie coidd not well refuse me.

 -- -- -- -- -- It was awkward to have no lady with me ^
 I could not think of any, as you were at such a distance, half fo agreeable to my lord.. was the • person to be first considered, ars Kitty-- -- dear girt' was exceedingly rejoiced, to find that I succeeded with her mother; and being sensible how nice my lord is in his opinion about women, it was paying her a great compliment, to fele6t her from the rest of our acquaintance; stnd stie exprested a modest acknowledgment for this preference, which still rxiore and